APNIC is the Regional Internet Registry administering IP addresses for the Asia Pacific

 RPKI@APNIC

 Secure your routing with RPKI.
-Find how you can take advantage of RPKI and how it helps secure Internet routing.
+Find out how you can take advantage of RPKI and how it helps secure Internet routing.

 By Geoff Huston